opentrng/ptrng/emulator/README.md

 $ python ro.py -a1 1.42e-13 -a2 1.15e-25 10e6 100e6 ro.txt
 ```

-# Emulate entropy source
+# Emulate raw random numbers

-Emulation of the ERO, MURO, and COSO entropy sources is achievable through Python scripts utilizing [noisy ring-oscillator emulation](#emulate-noisy-ring-oscillators).
-Select an entropy source, specify the frequencies of the desired ring oscillators, and the script will generate a file containing the raw random output.
+Emulation of raw random number (RRN) is achievable through Python scripts utilizing [noisy ring-oscillator emulation](#emulate-noisy-ring-oscillators).
+Specify the frequencies of the desired ring oscillators, select a sampling architecture in ERO, MURO or COSO, and the script will generate a file containing the raw random output.

-For example, to produce a stream of 10,000 bits using the ERO entropy source, with a first ring-oscillator set at 120MHz along with a divisor of 500 that samples the second ring-oscillator at 122MHz, run the following command:
+For example, to produce a stream of 10,000 bits using the ERO, with a first ring-oscillator set at 120MHz along with a divisor of 500 that samples the second ring-oscillator at 122MHz, run the following command:

 ```
 $ python ero.py 10000 500 120e6 122e6 ero.txt
 ```

-The MURO entropy source employs more than two ring oscillators.
+The MURO employs more than two ring oscillators.
 For instance, to generate a stream of 10,000 bits with a sampling frequency at 111MHz divided by 200 that samples a tuple of ring oscillators at frequencies of 98, 109, and 120MHz, utilize the following command:

 ```
 $ python muro.py 10000 200 111e6 98e6 109e6 120e6 muro.txt